OPEN ENROLLMENT

 For preschool students, receiving specially designed instructional services per an IEP, open enrollment requirements do apply.
 Parents must follow the open enrollment process to request their child attend a district other than their district of residence.
 Thus, if the student has been attending a Statewide Voluntary Four Year Old Preschool Program (SWVPP) outside the resident district prior to being found eligible for an instructional IEP, the parent must follow all open enrollment requirements and timelines for consideration for the student to remain in the current program.

 NOTE: Open enrollment does not apply for students who are enrolled in SWVPP and who have not been determined eligible for an instructional IEP.
-Per state guidelines, parents may enroll their child into any district that offers an SWVPP whether or not it is their resident district without the need to open enroll.
+Per state guidelines, parents may enroll their child into any district that offers a SWVPP whether or not it is their resident district without the need to open enroll.

 Open Enrollment: Districts with Virtual Schools